davidprush/keycollator/README.md

 - Setting the dictionary file (simple text file with items separated by line)

-    Set the dictionary file

 ```bash
 keycollator -d=/path/to/dictionary/directory/
 ```

 - Create a log file

-    To create a log file, execute

 ```bash
 keycollator -l=/path/to/log_file/directory/